ThibArg/jsBitTable/README.md

 `BitTableStr` is faster in reading (`isOn()`, `countOnValues()`, ...)  because it uses native APIs such as `charAt()` and `indexOf()`.
 As JavaScript strings are not mutable (can't be modified: We must create a copy of the string), writting a "bit" is slower in `BitTableStr` than in `BitTableArr`.

 *But*, again, we are talking of differences when looping hundred of thousand times (and up to 10 millions in one test case).
 Which means that a basic use (calls to `set()`, `setRange()`, `isOn()`, ... made not that often) will not lead to perfomance issue for the end user: Use the implementation you prefer.
-If you know you'll use millions of bits, a `BitTableArr probably a better choice.
+If you know you'll use millions of bits, a `BitTableArr` probably is a better choice.
+Also, if you are running server-side, you may want to check the memory usage when using the string implementation.
+But you also want to be fast on the server, so if you are mainly *reading* the bittable, the `BitTableStr` mayb be better.

+Well.

+Just pick-up the best for you :-)

 ### API
 * **Introduction**